rasmusgrowup/BobbyHood/README.md

 ```
 $ git checkout -b [name_of_your_new_branch]
 ```
 Don't include the brackets.
-The command should be: git checkout -b awesome_branch
+The command could be: $ git checkout -b awesome_branch

 Push the branch on github :

 ```
 $ git push -u origin [name_of_your_new_branch]
 ```
+The command would then be: $ git push -u origin awesome_branch